The Babadook Review (2014)

 The creature begins to infiltrate their lives in more ways than one, transforming from a mere bedtime story character into a menacing and real threat.

-The transformation of The Babadook into a real threat mirrors the growing grief and trauma within the characters, and i represents the unresolved emotions and pain that they have been carrying with them for years.
+The transformation of The Babadook into a real threat mirrors the growing grief and trauma within the characters, and it represents the unresolved emotions and pain that they have been carrying with them for years.

 As it becomes more present and visible, the characters are forced to confront their inner demons and face it head-on.

-Throughout the film, the impact of possession on the mother's behavior is very evident and The Babadook's presence exacerbates her already deep-seated resentment, causing her to lash out at her son in moments of anger and frustration and this possession amplifies her negative emotions, intensifying the strain in their relationship.
+Throughout the film, the impact of possession on the mother's behavior is very evident and the Babadook's presence exacerbates her already deep-seated resentment, causing her to lash out at her son in moments of anger and frustration and this possession amplifies her negative emotions, intensifying the strain in their relationship.

 The film skillfully explores the mother's anger and frustration, showcasing the toll that grief and trauma can have on a person's mental and emotional well-being and The Babadook becomes a manifestation of her own internal struggles, representing the darkness and pain that she carries within herself.